top of page

 Pay Attention to the Details

 Become the person who notices when the situation is going south.
 Be ready to jump in with a question or a new topic when you see people are getting uncomfortable with the situation.
 For a quick fix, pay a compliment.
 It puts the focus on someone else entirely and provides a handy distraction.
+The art of small talk can be valuable in these moments.

 Becoming a great conversationalist will become more natural with practice.
 Remember, the important thing is to relax, and be your friendly, personable self.
 By paying attention to the discussion and taking some care in choosing your words, you’ll find yourself having great conversation in no time.